HIPAA Compliance for Solo Therapists in Miami, Florida — 2026 Guide

 Florida is the #3 state for HIPAA complaints filed with OCR.

-What is the average HIPAA fine in Florida?
+What is the average HIPAA fine for therapy practices in Florida?

 The average HIPAA fine for therapy practices in Florida is $38,000.
 Florida OCR complaints have increased 31% since 2023.